| Hardware devices

 Differential Pressure Sensor (DPS)

-The DPS's compact profile and rugged construction allow it to be mounted on sides of VAV boxes, hard supports or rafters.
+The DPS's compact profile and rugged construction allow it to be mounted on the sides of VAV boxes, hard supports, or rafters.

-For more information on Differential Pressure Sensor refer to Differential Pressure Sensor (DPS) Installation
+For more information on Differential Pressure Sensors refer to Differential Pressure Sensor (DPS) Installation

-75F also support a portfolio of 3rd party hardware below is a summary of the same.
+75F also supports a portfolio of 3rd party hardware below is a summary of the same.

 Please sign in to leave a comment.